TOURNAMENT RULES & PROCEDURES

 women’s divisions, and various weight categories.
 The following are rough

-guidelines; actual categories will be determined on-site by the tournament
+guidelines; actual categories will be determined on-site based on the pool of

 Men Women